·

 These page ideas are wonderful; you can use just one or two and add them to your existing Bullet Journal, or use them all and create a separate book journal.
 I hope you’re excited to get started!

 Having a book journal or just reading pages in your Bullet Journal can be super beneficial.
-But It’s also something you can use to add more fun to your journal.
+But it’s also something you can use to add more fun to your journal.

 These pages might be the extra inspiration you need to use your journal more and be more creative.